 Every month, about 1,200 people in the US search Google for “Google Analytics help.”
 It's not a reflection of anything they missed.
-Google Analytics (GA) is complicated, even for experienced SEOs.
-For beginners, it’s enough to make you skip GA altogether.
+Google Analytics (GA) is complicated, even for experienced marketers.

-But that’d be a mistake.
+So let's make it less complicated.
 With the right GA metrics, like the number of users or average session duration, you can determine what is and isn’t working on your website.
-As a bonus, you can always go deeper on GA.
-Add dimensions to your metrics to get answers to questions like what traffic source is the most valuable to your business or which pages lead to the most sales.
-You can then make changes based on this data to improve user experience and conversion rates.
+As a bonus, you can always go deeper and fine tune the reports to show you critical opportunities to improve your website.

 Why it’s important: Tracking your users month over month gives you a broad overview of whether your optimization efforts are paying off.
 An increase in users is a sign that things are working, while the opposite holds true as well.

 Remember, user metrics are broad indicators, and your strategies aren’t the only thing influencing them.
+Any big drops could signal usability issues on your site.
 Gains or losses are influenced by other events like the time of year, Google algorithm changes, or current events.
 Use this metric as a quick overview, and then explore more to find out why you’re getting an increase or decrease.

 2. Landing Page Sessions

 Why it’s important: Tracking landing page sessions tell you how users find their way onto your site.
+However, you can also filter the report so that you know how people enter (organic search, for example), but you want to see where they come in and how they engage.
 It tells you what topics and what level of the funnel these people are interested in, so you can create more content like that.

-How to find landing page sessions: Behavior > Site Content >Landing Pages
+How to find landing page sessions: Reports>Engagement>Landing Page

 What you can do with this data: The goal here is to find patterns in your data so you can better understand the people who arrive at your site.
 The more you know about the people who do and don’t convert, the more you can optimize the experience to improve on those numbers.

 How to find exit rates: